indusbox/goss-ansible/README.md

 # ansible-goss

-Launch Goss (https://github.com/aelsabbahy/goss) test file with Ansible.
+Launch [Goss](https://github.com/aelsabbahy/goss) test file with Ansible.

 ## Installation

-Copy the **goss.py** file into your Ansible **library** directory.
-That's it !
+Copy the `goss.py` file into your Ansible `library` directory.
+That's it!

 ## Quick start

 ### Simple example

-Validate a Goss test file (the test file must be on the remote machine) :
+Validate a Goss test file (the test file must be on the remote machine):

 ```yaml
 - name: test goss file